uchicago-cs/chiventure/docs/wdl.md

 - intro: `<STRING WITH MAX LENGTH 500 CHAR>` which is the introduction statement.
 A string description that is shown at the beginning of the game.

 - end: `<CONDITION>` a condition specification for how the game ends.
-This must be one of two ways:
+This must be one way:
-   1. The inventory contains a specific item
-    - Ex. inventory contains: "emerald gem"

-   2. The player is located in a specific room
+   The player is located in a specific room.
     - Ex. in_room: "BEDROOM"

 ### GAME example: